irahulbhankhad/credit-card-sql-analytics/README.md

 # Credit Card Transactions – SQL Analytics Project

-This project analyzes credit card transactions using MySQL 8+ and window functions.
+This SQL analytics project analyzes a real credit card transactions dataset using MySQL 8 features such as window functions, CTEs, aggregation, and date functions.
+The goal is to demonstrate practical SQL skills for a Data Analyst role.

 ## Dataset
 Credit card transactions with columns: